usdigitalresponse/covid-websites/what-info/what-info.md

 ---
 layout: default
-title: What information should I have on my site & how should I think about layout?
+title: What info to put on your site
 nav_order: 2
 ---